Master of Science in Architecture

 Technologies

-Focuses on technological issues of architectural design, representation, planning, and production, such as the impact of new information technologies, new materials and manufacturing processes; hardware and software development; mapping and modeling techniques; and the technologies of fabrication as they influence new design strategies.
-This area focuses as well on the economic, ethical, and technological dimensions and design potentialities of sustainability and developments in new structural systems, materials, and building assemblies.
+Focuses on technological issues of architectural design, representation, planning, and production, such as the impact of new information technologies, new materials, and manufacturing processes; hardware and software development; mapping and modeling techniques; and the technologies of fabrication as they influence new design strategies.
+This area also focuses on the economic, ethical, and technological dimensions and design potential of sustainability, and developments in new structural systems, materials, and building assemblies.

 Eligibility

-All applicants to the Master of Science in Architecture program must 1) hold the professional degree of Bachelor of Architecture (B.Arch.), the professional degree of Master of Architecture (M.Arch.
-I) or an equivalent accredited professional degree in architecture from a foreign institution; and 2) have completed a minimum of one year of work experience after obtaining their first professional architectural degree.
-The program is structured to be completed in two full-time consecutive semesters with a final thesis semester during the subsequent summer session.
-The Summer semester runs from June-early September (after Memorial Day until the date of the Master of Science in Architecture final Thesis review and exhibition opening during the second week of September).
-Final thesis presentations will take place during the second week of September at the end of the student’s year of study.
-Graduate students must complete all 30 credits of the Master of Science in Architecture degree requirements in full-time contiguous resident study at The Cooper Union.
+All applicants to the Master of Science in Architecture program must 1) hold a professional Bachelor of Architecture (B.Arch.) degree, a professional Master of Architecture (M.Arch.
+I) degree, or an equivalent accredited professional degree in architecture from a foreign institution; and 2) have completed a minimum of one year of work experience after obtaining their first professional architectural degree.
+The program is structured to be completed during two full-time, consecutive semesters followed by a final thesis semester during the subsequent fall.
+The exhibition of thesis work will be part of the End of Year Show that takes place at the end of that academic year.
+Graduate students must complete thirty required credits for the Master of Science in Architecture degree during full-time, contiguous resident study at The Cooper Union.